PHP-DI/PHP-DI/doc/definition-overriding.md

 ```

 The first parameter of the callable is the instance returned by the previous definition (i.e. the one we wish to decorate), the second parameter is the container.

+You can use `DI\decorate()` over any kind of previous definition (factory but also object, value, environment variable, …).